Playground

 A playground, playpark, or play area is a place designed to provide an environment for children that facilitates play, typically outdoors.
 While a playground is usually designed for children, some are designed for other age groups, or people with disabilities.
 A playground might exclude children below (or above) a certain age.

 Modern playgrounds often have recreational equipment such as the seesaw, merry-go-round, swingset, slide, jungle gym, chin-up bars, sandbox, spring rider, trapeze rings, playhouses, and mazes, many of which help children develop physical coordination, strength, and flexibility, as well as providing recreation and enjoyment and supporting social and emotional development.
 Common in modern playgrounds are play structures that link many different pieces of equipment.

 Playgrounds often also have facilities for playing informal games of adult sports, such as a baseball diamond, a skating arena, a basketball court, or a tether ball.

 Public playground equipment installed in the play areas of parks, schools, childcare facilities, institutions, multiple family dwellings, restaurants, resorts, and recreational developments, and other areas of public use.

-A type of playground called a playscape is designed to provide a safe environment for play in a natural setting.
+A playscape is a type of playground that is designed to provide a safe environment for play in a natural setting.

 History

+Nineteenth-century playgrounds

 Through history, children played in their villages and neighbourhoods, especially in the streets and lanes near their homes.
+The painting Children's Games (1560) shows children playing in multiple ways in the streets and fields of an imaginary Dutch townscape.

-In the 19th century, developmental psychologists such as Friedrich Fröbel proposed playgrounds as a developmental aid, or to imbue children with a sense of fair play and good manners.
+In the 19th century, developmental psychologists such as Friedrich Fröbel proposed playgrounds as a developmental aid, to imbue children with a sense of fair play and good manners.
 In Germany, a few playgrounds were erected in connection to schools.
+In the 1840s in Britain, the Home and Colonial Infant School had a playground for pupils that included climbing structures, seesaws and parallel bars.

 Thomas Carlyle called for the establishment of public playgrounds within industrial cities such as Manchester, England, in Past and Present (1843), saying that "every toiling Manchester" ought to have "a hundred acres or so of free greenfield, with trees on it, conquered, for its little children to disport in".
-Manchester became the site of the first purpose-built public-access playground, which opened in a park in 1859.

-Response to Mass motorisation
+The first purpose-built public playgrounds were subsequently created in 1846 in Peel Park in Salford and Queen’s Park and Philips Park in Manchester.

+Later in the 19th century, the Metropolitan Public Gardens Association (1882) became an important advocate for children's playgrounds in London, in part at least to provide a steady supply of healthy and strong working-class children for the army, navy and factories.
+One of the first playgrounds in the United States was built in San Francisco's Golden Gate Park in 1887.